ssciwr/QuantumGrav/QuantumGravPy/docs/hparam_tuning.md

 * `suggest_float()`: suggest a value for the floating point parameter
 * `suggest_int()`: suggest a value for the integer parameter

-Normally, users can call Optuna’s suggestion functions directly when creating, training, validating, or testing their models (see [Optuna's code examples](https://optuna.org/#code_examples)).
+Normally, users can call Optuna's suggestion functions directly when creating, training, validating, or testing their models (see [Optuna's code examples](https://optuna.org/#code_examples)).
 However, since the `QuantumGrav` package allows these steps to be configured via a YAML file, it is more convenient to handle hyperparameter tuning the same way.

 To define search space in `QuantumGrav`, users need three setting files: